 With and without 3D printing, MDF is currently active in numerous composite materials, including carbon-carbon materials for extreme environments such as space re-entry structures and nuclear reactors.
 For example, Orbital Composites is experimenting with 3D printing carbon-carbon rocket nozzles with MDF at ORNL.
 ORNL is also working on molds of carbon-carbon materials that have the advantage of having a near-zero coefficient of thermal expansion.
 Another collaboration with project partner Sandia National Laboratories is working on carbon-carbon and ceramic matrix composites (CMC) for defense and aerospace applications.

 Another team focused on sustainability is working on a lab-scale recycling method for composite parts, including wind turbine blades.
-The system used here utilizes a shredder and waterjet cutting machine to explore new methods of processing/shredding end-of-life components.
-Recycling cases are also evaluated, such as mixing recycled shredded material into 3D printed pellets that are then sent back to the BAAM printer for printing.
+The system uses a shredder and waterjet cutting machine to explore new methods of processing/shredding end-of-life components.
+Recycling cases are also evaluated, such as mixing recycled shredded material into 3D-printed pellets that are then sent back to the BAAM printer for printing.

 A 30-minute drive from MDF, the U.S. Department of Energy’s Carbon Fiber Technology Facility (CFTF) at ORNL operates a full-scale carbon fiber production line, allowing technicians to test and optimize all aspects of carbon fiber production and the performance of the carbon fiber coming off the line.
-A BAAM printer and pultrusion system enable the immediate manufacture of parts from newly made fibers.
-Ongoing research also includes the use of coal to manufacture low-cost, high-quality carbon fibers and a method of treating carbon fiber during production that makes it naturally lightning-resistant, eliminating the need for additional lightning strike protection for aircraft or wind turbine components.
+A BAAM printer and pultrusion system enable the direct manufacture of parts from newly made fibers.
+Ongoing research also includes using coal for manufacturing low-cost, high-quality carbon fibers and treating carbon fiber during production, making it naturally lightning-resistant, and eliminating the need for additional lightning strike protection for aircraft or wind turbine components.

 Elimold is a high-tech company focused on industrial-grade 3D printing services.
 The company has strong printing technology and marketing capabilities.
 Elimold is engaged in high-precision molding, precision 0.016-0.1 layering, SLA laser rapid molding, CNC molding, rapid custom molding, prototyping, and other high-end SLA laser rapid molding, German red wax machine printing, high – precision American machine printing, using superior performance photopolymer material, similar to commonly used ABS material, waterproof and durable, high strength and high-temperature resistance.

-Professional hand-printing, coloring, coloring services: composite materials: multi-color soft rubber, transparent soft rubber, multi-color ABS, transparent yellow-resistant PC, multi-color PP, simple and durable translucent mold silicone, nylon materials, etc .
+Professional hand-printing, coloring, and coloring services: composite materials: multi-color soft rubber, transparent soft rubber, multi-color ABS, transparent yellow-resistant P.C., multi-color P.P., simple and durable translucent mold silicone, nylon materials, etc .
 Mold product processing and completion of vacuum forming fast mold compounding procedures.